ojaswinich/signature_verification/README.md

 A spyre API can be built on top of this framework which will act as the UI for the signature verification process.

 ## Authors
-All methodology and code is ideated and authored by:
+All methodology and code is ideated and authored jointly by:
 1. Ojaswini Chhabra
 2. Souradip Chakraborty